premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2015-04-21-whats-wrong-with-my-phone.md

 Thanks to that realization.
 I switched back to my current phone Nokia 1280 and never looked back.

-Now the phone is dumb.
+Now, I have a dumb phone.
 Did I become smart?
-That's too dumb a question to ask.
-I am simply learning & growing every day without relying too much on external gadgets.
+No. I am simply learning & growing every day without relying too much on external gadgets.
 When I forget my mobile phone at home, I don't miss it at the office.
 It's just a gadget to me, as it is supposed to be.

 What a relief man!!!.
 At least, I know for sure that I will never have Smartphone Separation Anxiety.
 Too bad that the scientists have coined a new word for this madness.
 This is real.
 Check the references section below for the link to the actual research article.